ohnotnow/deliver-ease/PROJECT_PLAN.md

 2. **Routes before components:** Adding Livewire routes before the component classes exist causes Laravel to error.
 Workaround: comment out routes, create components, then uncomment.

 3. **Migrations not yet run:** The database migrations have been created but not run.
 You'll need to run `php artisan migrate` (or `lando artisan migrate`) to apply them.

+4. **Livewire v4 beta upgrade:** Upgraded to Livewire v4 beta to try new features.
+Key additions used:
+   - `wire:sort` directive for drag-and-drop reordering (no more manual JS!)
+   - `flux:otp` component for the driver PIN entry (cleaner 2FA-style UX)

 ---